alttester/AltTester-Unity-SDK/docs/pages/port-forwarding.md

 Let's say that you have a game working with AltUnity Tester on an Android phone and want to run the test from a computer.
 On the Android device the server is running on port 13000(default port but can be changed).
 To connect to the server you have two options:

+## Connect through port forwarding

-- Connect the device with a USB cable to the computer.
+ Connect the device with a USB cable to the computer.
 Then [forward the port](port-forwarding.html#port-forwarding) that the game is running on, in this case, 13000, to a port that is free on your computer.
 Then you can instantiate the driver on Localhost and the free port on your computer that you set.

 ```eval_rst
 .. tabs::